High Potential Individual (HPI) Visa

 What is the HPI Visa?

-The High Potential Individual visa was introduced in May 2022.
-It targets graduates of elite universities outside the UK who have the potential to contribute significantly to the UK economy, even if they do not yet have a specific job lined up.
+The High Potential Individual visa launched in May 2022.
+It is aimed at graduates of elite universities outside the UK who do not yet have a job lined up but want to work in the country.

-The route is explicitly unsponsored.
-No salary requirement, no skill level requirement, no restriction on sector or employer.
-The idea is simple: if you graduated from one of the world's best universities, the UK trusts you to find your own way in the job market.
+No salary requirement.
+No skill level requirement.
+No restriction on sector or employer.
+If you graduated from one of the world's top-ranked universities, the UK lets you come and find your own way in the job market.

-Once in the UK on an HPI visa, holders often use the time to secure a job with a sponsor licence holder and then switch to a Skilled Worker visa to build longer-term UK immigration status.
+Most HPI holders use the time to secure a job with a sponsor licence holder and then switch to a Skilled Worker visa for longer-term immigration status.

 Who Qualifies?